DannyDainton/basic-newman-slack-bot/README.md

 ## Locally running the express server

-To use a Custom Slash Command in Slack, the running application needs to be a publicly accessible endpoint - How do we get around this for testing?
+To use a Custom Slash Command in Slack, the running application needs to be a publicly accessible endpoint - How do we get around this for local testing?
 I've managed to workaround this and use my local machine as the host, by using the [localtunnel](https://localtunnel.github.io/www/) npm module.

 The localtunnel module will need to be globally installed, on a machine running nodejs, to do this use the command `npm install -g localtunnel` from the terminal.